kennydigital/BLoC-Essentials/README.md

 c.
 Add CounterState constructor  and make counterValue required property
 d.
 Modify counter_cubit constructor to initialize it's state
 e.
 Add two methods increment decrement to do something with the cubit state

+Exercise #2 -- getting it alive

+Modify main.dart to introduce BlocProvider and BlocBuilder
+1. Wrap home widget, with BlocProvider<CounterCubit>
+2. Modify  fab on press methods with the necessary CounterCubit increment, decrement methods
+3. Modify  Text widget, by wrapping with BlocBuilder passing state, and writing out state.counterValue